raviqqe/ein-design/type_system.md

 ### Records

-- Properties are hidden outside the modules where they are defined.
+- Elements are hidden outside the modules where they are defined.

 ```
 type Person (